Elliptic Fibrations and Hilbert Property: Background

 \paragraph{Ramification}

 We recall that a morphism $f:Y \rightarrow X$ between $k$-varieties is \textit{unramified} (resp. \textit{étale}) in $y \in Y$ if its differential $df_y:T_yY\rightarrow T_{f(y)}X$ is injective (resp. an isomorphism).
 Otherwise we say that $f$ is \textit{ramified} at $y$.
 The set of points where $f$ is ramified has a closed subscheme structure in $Y$, and we will refer to it as the \textit{ramification locus}.
-The image of the ramification locus under $f$ is the \textit{branch locus}.
+The image of the ramification locus under $f$ is the \textit{diramation locus}.
 We recall that, by Zariski's Purity Theorem \cite[Lem.
-53.20.4, Tag 0BMB]{stacks-project}, when $Y$ is normal and $X$ is smooth, the branch locus of a finite morphism $f:Y \rightarrow X$ is a divisor.
-Hence, in this case, we will also refer to the branch locus as the \textit{branch divisor}.
+53.20.4, Tag 0BMB]{stacks-project}, when $Y$ is normal and $X$ is smooth, the diramation locus of a finite morphism $f:Y \rightarrow X$ is a divisor.
+Hence, in this case, we will also refer to the diramation locus as the \textit{diramation divisor}.
 A simply connected variety $X$ does not have any geometrically integral cover of degree $>1$ which is unramified in codimension $1$.

 \paragraph{Cubic hypersurfaces}

 Cubic hypersurfaces are hypersurfaces in $\P_n$ defined by a cubic homogeneous polynomial.
 We recall the following:

 \begin{theorem}[Segre '43, Manin '72] Let $X$ be a smooth cubic hypersurface, defined over a field $k$, with a $k$-rational point.
 Then $X$ is unirational. \end{theorem}